Massachusetts Motorcyclists: Buy the Right Types of Auto Insurance to Protect Yourself and Your Finances

 Bodily Injury Coverage will protect you from a personal injury claim if the tables are turned and you are found responsible for a serious accident.
 You can purchase up to $500,000 per person per accident.
 Once you purchase the minimum coverage required, increasing the coverage is not very expensive.

 We recommend you fully explore these and other Optional Coverage options with your insurance agent each year, as well as any discounts you may qualify to receive.
 In Massachusetts, motorcyclists can qualify for a 10 percent insurance discount if they complete a beginner or experienced ridership course from a state-approved school.
-See the full list of Massachusetts Education Ridership Companies across the state.
+Read about Massachusetts Education Ridership Companies across the state.

 Recovering from a motorcycle accident can be a long, painful and challenging process, but it is easier when motorcyclists have robust insurance coverage to supplement the at-fault driver’s insurance.
 But even with adequate insurance, you still should hire an attorney to represent your best interests after an accident.